Education

 The nursing programme at the Swedish Red Cross University has a global profile, but is mostly run in Swedish.

-The education is structured with modern pedagogical methods, and a large part of the teaching is conducted through our digital learning platform – access to your own computer is therefore recommended.
+The education is structured with modern pedagogical methods, and a large part of the teaching is conducted through our digital learning platform.

 The programme comprises 180 higher education credits at the undergraduate level and is mainly conducted in Swedish.
 Within the framework of Erasmus+ we offer nurse students from our partner universities to come and study at our nursing programme.
 The exchange period is 13 weeks, the education will be held in English and takes place during semester five of the three year nursing educational programme.